byrnehollander/diy-hasura-heroku-url-sync/README.md

 ![Create Heroku Database](./images/create-heroku-database.png)

 You might now be thinking, "If I'm going to host my database on Heroku, why don't I just host Hasura GraphQL Engine on Heroku too?"
-Well, the approximate Heroku equivalent of a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/) is called a "[dyno](https://www.heroku.com/dynos)," and a dyno that doesn't auto-sleep starts at $7/month and is generally a bit more expensive than the Droplet-equivalent.
+Well, the approximate Heroku equivalent of a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/) is called a "[dyno](https://www.heroku.com/dynos)," and a dyno that doesn't auto-sleep starts at $7/month.
+So a dyno is generally a bit more expensive than the Droplet-equivalent.
 Still, Heroku is a "Platform as a Service" while DigitalOcean is "Infrastructure as a Service", so Heroku _does_ offer you additional features for your money if you choose to go that route.

-## Syncing Your Heroku Database URL with Your Self-Hosted Hasura GraphQL Engine
+## The Biggest Issue With These Hosting Choices

+The biggest downside to this approach is that you must manually sync your Heroku database URL with your self-hosted Hasura GraphQL Engine.
+Before I implemented what I describe below, my site was unusable after Heroku maintenance.

 ### Why You Need This